 What are these featured images for?

 Whenever a post requires an illustration, we supply them with a featured image (the photo you see as a banner) to help the reader immerse in the environment of the poem/story.
-We get most of our featured images from Instagram, usually from our friends Corinne, cutetep, everydei, and jy.khryztle.
+We get most of our featured images from our friends (Corinne, everydei, and jy.khryztle).
 We also make sure that the owners of all featured images get the credit they deserve.
 On the other hand, featured images without credit are either taken by the authors themselves or from the public domain.

 If you wish to have one of your photos featured, let us know and we might even write something out of it! 🙂

-Fun Fact: The current banner for this website is by jy.khryztle.
+Fun Fact: The current header for this website is by jy.khryztle.
 The website’s icon is by Corinne.
-This page’s banner was the original banner for Kahapon Pa Ako Gising.
+This page’s banner was the original header for Kahapon Pa Ako Gising.

 How can I read your older posts?